 - Associate yourself with popular trends at the time.

-It has never been easier to get your beer in front of millions of people, but this comes with the added complications that a lot of other beers are already working the system.
-To be heard in the noise you need to have something special that will catch the attention of your target audience.
+It has never been easier to get your beer in front of millions of people, but this comes with the added complication that a lot of other beers are already working the system.
+To be heard in the noise, you need to have something special that will catch the attention of your target audience.

 For many independent businesses, this can be their connection to their local community.
 Testing your messaging out on a focused target audience is essential.
 This is something you should have an idea of from when you created your brand and who you are selling your beer to currently.